-The focus of the current study concerns U.S. relations with Iraq, Iran, and North Korea.
-These three nations were named as the “axis of evil” by George W. Bush in 2002.
-These states have long been considered “rogue” states by the U.S and have been listed on the State Departments list of terrorist states.
-All of these nations have directly or indirectly engaged in terrorist attacks against Western states, and they have histories of pursuing nuclear weapon development as well as major human rights violations (Henriksen, 2012)(Henriksen, 2012).
-Despite this, Caprioli and Trumbore (2005)Caprioli and Trumbore (2005) found that while Iraq and North Korea are more likely than other states to be involved in conflict, only Iraq is more likely to be the instigator of conflict, and Iran is no more likely to be involved in conflict than other nations.
+Iraq, Iran, and North Korea were named as the “axis of evil” by George W. Bush in 2002, and these countries are the target population for this study.
+These states have long been considered rogue states by the U.S and have been listed on the State Departments list of terrorist states.
+All of these nations have directly or indirectly engaged in terrorist attacks against Western states, and they have histories of pursuing nuclear weapon development as well as major human rights violations (Henriksen, 2012).
+Despite this, Caprioli and Trumbore (2005) found that Iraq is more likely to be the instigator of conflict , even though Iraq and North Korea are more likely than other states to be involved in conflict, and Iran is no more likely to be involved in conflict than other nations.
 Given this study, it will be crucial in the current study to examine how congressional language about each of these three nations may be different.
 In order to predict how foreign policy language has changed, it is important to understand the history of foreign relations with these nations.
-In addition, this history will also show some events which could have influenced congressional language at the time.
+In addition, this history will also show some events that could have influenced congressional language at the time.

 Iraq.
-Iraq became an independent nation in 1938 and initially had a good relationship with the U.S. When a military coup ousted the monarchy in 1958, Iraq leaned more toward the Soviet Union which put it at odds with the U.S. However, as the Cold War drew to a close, Iraq provided a counterpoint to Iran which was perceived as a greater threat by the U.S. In fact, when Iraq went to war with Iran in 1980, the U.S. supported Iraq allowing them to buy military hardware from U.S. companies, providing them with intelligence information about Iran, and taking them off the list of terrorist states.
+Iraq became an independent nation in 1938 and initially had a good relationship with the U.S. When a military coup ousted the monarchy in 1958, Iraq leaned more toward the Soviet Union, which put it at odds with the U.S. However, as the Cold War drew to a close, Iraq provided a counterpoint to Iran, a greater perceived threat by the U.S. When Iraq went to war with Iran in 1980, the U.S. supported Iraq allowing them to buy military hardware from U.S. companies, providing them with intelligence information about Iran, and taking them off the list of terrorist states.
 U.S. relations with Iraq began to sour in 1990 when Saddam Hussein, the dictatorial leader of Iraq, began to vehemently speak against U.S. influence in the Middle East.
 Relations turned hostile later in that year with the Iraqi invasion of Kuwait.
 After diplomatic solutions failed, the U.S. plus a coalition of other nations took military action against Iraq in January 1991 and forced Iraqi troops to withdraw from Kuwait within two months.
 From then on, the U.S. took a harsher stance against Iraq, employing economic sanctions, nuclear weapons inspections, no-fly zones, covert operations to oust Hussein, and occasional overt operations such air strikes.
 While little changed in Iraq in the mid to late 1990s, foreign issues due to the conflict in Eastern Europe and domestic issues relating to oil imports softened the U.S. position toward Iraq.
 The terrorist attacks of 9-11 greatly impacted U.S. foreign policy toward the Middle East.
 War hawks in the White House, such as Dick Cheney and Donald Rumsfeld, pushed for action based on reports suggesting developments of weapons of mass destruction (WMDs) in Iraq.
-British intelligence confirming these reports, later found to be incorrect, was a major impetus for the U.S. invasion of Iraq in March 2003 (Henriksen, 2012)(Henriksen, 2012).
+British intelligence confirming these reports, later found to be incorrect, was a major impetus for the U.S. invasion of Iraq in March 2003 (Henriksen, 2012).